-SPLOST, EHOST ballot initiatives questions discussed at Brookhaven town hall
+SPLOST, EHOST ballot questions discussed at Brookhaven town hall

 The Nov.
-7 ballot for DeKalb voters will include a special local optional sale tax referendum to raise their sales tax a penny, from 7 percent to 8 percent.
+7 ballot for DeKalb voters will include a special local optional sales tax referendum to raise the tax a penny, from 7 percent to 8 percent.

 But that’s not the only choice voters will be making – voters will also be voting on two other measures: an EHOST, or equalization homestead option sales tax, and to freeze home property values for city and county taxes permanently while the EHOST and SPLOST are in place.
 The EHOST and SPLOST both have to pass for them to be enacted.